astropy/astropy/docs/development/testguide.rst

     described functionality may be implemented.

-This section describes the testing framework and format standards for tests in Astropy core modules (this also serves as recommendations for affiliated packages).
+This section describes the testing framework and format standards for tests in Astropy core packages (this also serves as recommendations for affiliated packages).

 Testing Framework